Close Menu

 SSA LISTING 14.06 FOR UNDIFFERENTIATED & MIXED CONNECTIVE TISSUE DISEASE

-Mixed connective tissue disease (MCTD) is diagnosed when clinical features and findings of two or more autoimmune diseases overlap.
+Mixed connective tissue disease (MCTD) occurs when clinical features and findings of two or more autoimmune diseases overlap.
 In order to win SSD benefits, you must meet listing 14.06.
 You meet the listing by having all of the elements from the list in your medical records.
 Below, you will find listing 14.06.

 LISTING 14.06 – Undifferentiated and mixed connective tissue disease.